Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 ### Tone Button

+The Tone Pushbutton is used for transmission of a Time of Day (TOD) signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE-Quick functionality.

-> 💡 Due to lack of the HAVE Quick functionality, tone button has no functionality in DCS.
+> 💡 Due to engine limitations, the tone button,
+> belonging to the HAVE-Quick functionality, is not simulated.

 ### Comm Function Selector